yoshuawuyts/es2020/README.md

 ## FAQ
 ### Is this a joke?
 Not really.
-The TC39 does not represent my interests, and the feature they introduce are not useful for the stuff I'm doing.
+The TC39 does not represent my interests, and the features they introduce are not useful for the stuff I'm doing.
 [I'm](https://github.com/whatwg/streams)
 [bloody](https://docs.google.com/presentation/d/1H3E2ToJ8VHgZS8eS6bRv-vg5OksObj5wv6gyzJJwOK0/edit)